$150 per group (up to 25 students)

 - explore the Library's unique heritage spaces, including the iconic La Trobe Reading Room, on a guided tour

-- view medieval manuscripts in the Mirror of the world exhibition.
+- view medieval manuscripts in the World of the book exhibition.

 This program links to the Victorian Curriculum and assists students to: